Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool retrieves a single dbt test and enumerates the returned data (definition, parameters, attached models, latest run result), distinguishing it from sibling tools like dbt-list-tests and dbt-get-model.
+The description clearly states the tool retrieves a single dbt test, listing specific components returned (definition, parameters, attached models, latest run result).
+It uses a specific verb 'Get' and distinct resource 'single dbt test', differentiating it from sibling tools like dbt-list-tests (list) and dbt-failed-tests (subset).

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.